complete-dope/complete-dope.github.io/_posts/2025-01-15-Learning-about-hardware-and-signals.md

 Also we can imagine it as an football field where electrons play

-And at the special relativity level, we see that the things contract in the direction of there motion .. it means that at high speed an plane moving towards right direction gets compressed and things in opposide gets delayed and this relativity effect happen in objects and objects as they are made up of atoms they experience a force and this force on charge in an movement of electrons and protons is called Magnetic field
+And at the special relativity level, we see that electrons and protons , they contract in the direction of the motion .. think of this as , at high speed a plane moving towards right direction gets compressed and things in opposites gets delayed and this relativity effect happen in objects and as they are made up of atoms they experience a force and this force on charge in an movement of electrons and protons is called Magnetic field.

 ### Coiled wire and the forces it experiences
 ??